 - To shoot a Prerecord Movie - With the camera pointed at the subject, press [•].
-This will save four seconds of action prescorded in the buffer and

-This will save four seconds of action prerecorded in the buffer and start real-time recording.

-- 2. Press [●] again to stop recording. - To turn off Prerecord Movie, press [BS] and then select (Auto).
+This will save four seconds of action prerecorded in the buffer and start real-time recording. - 2.
+Press [again to stop recording. - To turn off Prerecord Movie, press [BS] and then select [ (Auto).